neeonez/scraper-boilerplate/README.md

 Unit tests should correctly pass unless you have a missing PHP extension.
 Integration tests should run correctly unless you don't have access to the Internet.

-The objetive of the integration tests is to know which live scraper are failing so we know which scrapers need to be modified accordingly when a scraper fails.
+The objective of the integration tests is to know which scrapers are failing, so they can be fixed, as websites are usually updated frequently.

 The objective of unit tests if to test the main application code and not the specific code which will require an external resource to work properly.
 Because of this, unit tests use a fake test scraper which just returns a fixed result.